Editor’s Note: This post has been updated with new links and fresh content.

-When multiple links are provided in your landing page, your audience is given the opportunity to opt out of the goal you’ve intended for your campaign.
+When multiple links are provided in your landing page, your audience has an opportunity to opt-out of the goal you’ve intended for your campaign.

-But something incredible happens when the only clickable action to take is your main call-to-action…conversion rate goes way up (#blessed).
+But something incredible can happen when the only clickable action on the page is your main call-to-action — your conversion rate will go way up.

 If you see your landing page not converting, consider this KlientBoost client example of what an added navigational menu can do to your page:

 To optimize for conversions, your landing page must have only one goal.

 Eliminate all distractions by removing all links except your one call-to-action button.
 It’s simply good practice.